Ze7111/Notes/Statistics 1.md

   1) Statistical analysis is used to determine the accuracy of the model
   1) Model is `refined` if necessary

-### Chapter 1 Summary
-- A mathematical model is a simplification of a real-world situation.
-- Mathematical models are used to make predictions about the real-world situation.
-- The process of designing a model involves identifying the real-world situation, devising a model, making predictions, collecting experimental data, comparing the predictions with the experimental data, statistical analysis and refining the model if necessary.

 #
 ## Chapter 2: Measures of Location and Spread